TheMagicianDev/react-media-sequence-player/README.md

 This package have a brother package that does allow the creation of the sequences.
 The link will be added later once published.

 > As is.
-This is a direct dump from a very old project.
+This is a direct dump from a very old project (2019).
 Slightly refactored.

 ## Props